elle-trees/lsw1.live/README.md

 - **Run Statistics** - View total runs, best rank
 - **Run History** - See all submitted and pending runs
 - **Twitch Integration** - Add your Twitch username to appear on the live page
+- **Run Claiming** - Claim runs that match your display name from imported or manually submitted runs

 ### Run Submission
 - **Easy Submission** - Submit runs with video proof (YouTube)